swiss-territorial-data-lab/proj-dqry/config/README.md

 	- `z*/logs`: folders containing trained detection models obtained during the **Training and Evaluation** workflow using the Ground Truth data.
 The learning characteristics of the algorithm can be visualized using tensorboard (see below in Processing/Run scripts).
 Models at several iterations have been saved.
 The optimum model minimizes the validation loss curve as function of iteration.
 This model is selected to perform object detection.
 The algorithm has been trained on _SWISSIMAGE 10 cm_ 2020 mosaic for zoom levels 15 (3.2 m/px) to 18 (0.4 m/px).
 For each zoom level subfolders, a file `metrics_ite-*.txt` is provided summing-up the metrics values (_precision_, _recall_ and _f1-score_) obtained for the optimized model for which the iteration value corresponds to the value in the file name.
 The user can either use the already trained model or train his own model by running the **Training and Evaluation** workflow and use the produced model to detect quarries.
 It is important to note that the training procedure display some random components and therefore the training metrics and results of a new trained model might differ from the ones provided.

 * Shapefiles
-	- `quarry_label_tlm_revised`: polygons shapefile of the quarries labels (_TLM_ data) reviewed by the domain experts.
+	- `quarry_label_tlm_revised`: polygons shapefile of the quarries labels ([swissTLM3D](https://www.swisstopo.admin.ch/fr/geodata/landscape/tlm3d.html) data) reviewed by the domain experts.
 The data of this file have been used as Ground Truth data to train and assess the automatic detection algorithm.
 	- `swissimage_footprints_shape_year_per_year`: original _SWISSIMAGE_ footprints and processed/corrected polygons border shapefiles for every acquisition year.
 Shapefiles located in the forlder **swissimage_footprints_border** must be used except for years 2005, 2006, 2007 and 2021 for which shapefiles have been corrected and can be found in the folders  **swissimage_footprints_correction**.
 For year 2020, the tiles.shp to be used as input of the `object-detector` is directly provided as there is currently issue to download some tiles (that have been removed for the shapefile).
 	- `switzerland_border`: polygon shapefile of the Switzerland border.